Unrolling a Print

 On a flat, clean and dry area, and with clean/gloved hands, gently unroll the print from the inner tube.
 Removing any used masking tape as you come across it from the area altogether.

 Take care to keep the print sandwiched between the glassine, and gently face the print down.
-I like to let a newly released print rest like this for at least ten minutes as gravity will often lessen the severity of the "C" shape the print takes shortly after being unwound.
+I like to let a newly released print rest like this for at least 5 hours as gravity will often lessen the severity of the "C" shape the print takes shortly after being unwound.

 Next, use one of the bigger tubes that the print shipped in and gently wind it along the tube, opposite to the curl to counteract it.
 Make sure the print is still covered on both sides by the glassine during this process and that the print is wound evenly with gentle pressure.
 Let it sit like this for up to ten minutes.
 You may place tape on the glassine sheets to help hold it in place.